A/B Testing allows you to test the user product experience and lets you improve it by safely rolling out the features strategically.

 - Conversions: Total user conversions for the variant

-To decide the winning variant of an experiment we check if the lower limit of the conversion rate of a variant is 1% greater than the upper limit of the conversion rate of control group, if so we declare a winner and stop the experiment.
-This also ensures that even in the worst case, there will always be 1% conversion rate.
+To decide the winning variant of an experiment we check if the lower limit of the conversion rate of a variant is 1% greater than the upper limit of the conversion rate of the Control Group.
+If so, we declare a winner and stop the experiment.
+This also ensures that even in the worst case, there will always be a 1% conversion rate.

-After you have a leader, or winning variant, for you primary goal, you can roll out the winning variant from the experiment to 100% of users.
+After you have a winning variant for you primary goal, you can roll out this variant from the experiment to a 100% of the users.
 You can select whichever variant you like and publish it in Remote Config for all users moving forward.
-Even if your experiment does not have a clear winner, you can still choose to roll out a variant to all of your users.
+Even if your experiment does not have a conclusive winner, you can still choose to roll out a variant to all of your users.

-By clicking the Rollout variant button, you will see a drawer open up where you can choose your variant and rollout the variant.
+Rollout variant button, you will see a drawer open up where you can choose your variant and roll it out.

 Once the variant has been rolled out, you can check it in the Remote Config.